broxeph/djawn/README.md

 A CRM based on DRF and React.

+Basically, it's high time Alex learned a JS framework.
+Down the road, we might add goodies like GraphQL, but let's stick to the basics for now.

 To Do
 -----

-- Add tests
+- Add factories, tests
 - Dockerize?
-- Use Bootstrap
 - Push to Heroku
 - Integrate Redux
 - Move frontend to separate SPA
-- CI integration?
+- CI integration (Travis?)

 Installation
 ------------